eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 ```
 ### Up to you: second connector

-A little challenge for you, try to start another consumer connector and try to negotiate the contract and start the transfer,
+As a challenge, try starting another consumer connector, negotiating a contract, and starting the transfer.
-every message pushed by the provider will be sent to all the consumers.
+Every message pushed by the provider will be sent to all the consumers.

 ## Technical insight

-The code needed for this is all contained in the [`streaming-01-runtime` source folder](transfer/streaming/streaming-01-http-to-http/streaming-01-runtime/src/main/java/org/eclipse/edc/samples/transfer/streaming/http).
+The required code is contained in the [`streaming-01-runtime` source folder](transfer/streaming/streaming-01-http-to-http/streaming-01-runtime/src/main/java/org/eclipse/edc/samples/transfer/streaming/http).
-There you can find some JavaDoc explaining every class behavior.